 Return to main Vanishing B.C. page Return to home page

-Please send in stories if you had a cabin (never a cottage) on a lake such as this one.
+Please send in stories if you had a cabin (never a cottage) on a lake such as these ones.

 ----------------------------